Bullying online or at school

 Legal services

-Job provides legal assistance to Victorian workers.
+Job Watch provides legal assistance to Victorian workers.
 Job Watch can give you free, confidential telephone information and referrals about work rights.

-Your local community legal can give you legal information and advice.
+Your local community legal centre can give you legal information and advice.
 Most services are free.

 Complaints

-The Fair Work investigates complaints or suspected breaches of workplace laws, awards and registered agreements and some Fair Work Commission orders.
+The Fair Work Ombudsman investigates complaints or suspected breaches of workplace laws, awards and registered agreements and some Fair Work Commission orders.
 Sometimes, the Fair Work Ombudsman may take legal action to enforce workplace laws.

 Workplace rights